-The emphasis over the past ten years has been on measuring PM{10} .
-Earlier measurements of other pollutants (ORC, 2005a) indicated that while they are present, concentrations of NO_2 , SO_2 , and CO are generally expected to be below guideline and standard levels.
+The emphasis over the past 10 years has been on measuring PM{10} .
+Earlier measurements of other pollutants by ORC (2005a) indicated that while they are present, concentrations of NO2, SO2, and CO are generally expected to be below guideline and standard levels.
 Ozone has not been measured in Otago.